Integrable Model of a Superconductor with non-Fermi liquid and Mott Phases: Quantum Phase Diagram of

-One can similarly calculate the location of the four many-body Lifshitz transitions analytically, and are detailed in the last column of Table \ref{table2}.
-The qualitative difference between the ground states at different sides of the many-body Lifshitz transitions can be clearly seen for the phases \textquotedblleft(4,3,2,1,0)\textquotedblright and \textquotedblleft(2,1,0)\textquotedblright in Figs.~\ref{fig:fs43210} and \ref{fig:fs210} It is clear that a Lifshitz transition associated to a specific many-body Fermi surface separates regions of the phase diagram where the quasiparticle associated to that specific many-body Fermi surface is ``particle-like" from those where it is ``hole-like".
+Since the exact many-body Fermi energies are known (see Eq.~\eqref{fermisurfaces}), the locations of the four many-body Lifshitz transitions can be calculated analytically and are listed in the last column of Table~\ref{table2}.
+The qualitative differences between the ground states on either side of these transitions are clearly illustrated for the phases \textquotedblleft(4,3,2,1,0)\textquotedblright\ and \textquotedblleft(2,1,0)\textquotedblright\ in Figs.~\ref{fig:fs43210} and~\ref{fig:fs210}.
+As evident from the figures, a Lifshitz transition separates regions of a metallic phase where the many-body Fermi surface changes from ``particle-like'' to ``hole-like.''

-We emphasize that all four of these lines corresponding to many-body Lifshitz transitions do not slice across each of the thermodynamic phases.
-It can be easily seen that the maximum number of these lines that can cut across a given thermodynamic phase is given by the number of many-body Fermi surfaces seen in that phase.
-For example, the phase \textquotedblleft(4,3,2,1,0)\textquotedblright is cut by all four of these lines, but the phase \textquotedblleft(3,2,1)\textquotedblright is cut by none of these lines.
+We emphasize that the four lines corresponding to many-body Lifshitz transitions do not intersect every thermodynamic phase.
+The maximum number of these lines that can cross a given phase is determined by the number of many-body Fermi surfaces present in that phase.
+For example, the phase \textquotedblleft(4,3,2,1,0)\textquotedblright\ is intersected by all four lines, whereas the phase \textquotedblleft(3,2,1)\textquotedblright\ is not crossed by any of them.
 This can be seen most clearly in the quantum phase diagram $\mu/U$ vs $U^{-1}$ in the lower panels of Fig. \ref{fig:phasesmu-rho}.